 Faithful members whose circumstances do not allow them to receive the blessings of eternal marriage and parenthood in this life will receive all promised blessings in the eternities, provided they keep the covenants they have made with God.

 In the teachings and practices of the restored gospel, the family and the Church help and strengthen each other.
 To qualify for the blessings of eternal life, families need to learn the doctrines and receive the priesthood ordinances that are available only through the Church.
 To be a strong and vital organization, the Church needs righteous families.

-Priesthood and auxiliary leaders must endeavor to strengthen the sacredness of the home by ensuring that all Church activities support the lives of individuals and families.
+Leaders must endeavor to strengthen the sacredness of the home by ensuring that all Church activities support the lives of individuals and families.
 Church leaders need to be careful not to overwhelm families with too many Church responsibilities.
 Parents and Church leaders work together to help individuals and families return to our Father in Heaven by following Jesus Christ.